 So next time you start to think about what you are passionate about, and you wish you could find some way to move toward it, through all those things that get in your way, I hope you’ll remember that Casey’s “Moments of Grace” are happening all around you, all the time.
 And all you have to do is start to pay attention, and pretty soon you’ll glimpse one of those beckoning doorways, and when the time is right, I just know you will let Grace draw you through.

-Marg Herder is a writer, sound artist, photographer, and web designer.
-She serves as the Director of Public Information for Christian Feminism Today.
-More of her creative work can be found on her website, margherder.com.
-She is the author of the blog, Where She Is, on Christian Feminism Today.
-She is one of the panelists for the November 7, 2013, Spirit & Place event, The Risk of Pursuing Your Passion.
+Le Weaver is a writer, sound artist, photographer, and web designer, who is also the Director of Public Information for Christian Feminism Today.
+Le is the author of the blog, Where She Is, on Christian Feminism Today.
+Le is one of the panelists for the November 7, 2013, Spirit & Place event, The Risk of Pursuing Your Passion.
 The event is free and open to the public.
 It will be held at the First Mennonite Church, 4601 Knollton Rd, Indianapolis, IN, 46228.
 Doors open at 6:30 pm, event begins at 7:00 pm.